 1 teaspoon sugar

-6 to 8 tablespoons ice water (I had a bowl of water with ice in it and just kept it in the refrigerator until I needed it)
+6 to 8 tablespoons ice water (I had a bowl of water with ice

 8 apples, sliced (peels are optional)